ClickHouse/ClickHouse/docs/en/getting_started/example_datasets/metrika.md

-# Anonymized Yandex.Metrika Data
+# Anonymized Yandex.Metrica Data
-Dataset consists of two tables containing anonymized data about hits (`hits_v1`) and visits (`visits_v1`) of Yandex.Metrika.
+Dataset consists of two tables containing anonymized data about hits (`hits_v1`) and visits (`visits_v1`) of Yandex.Metrica.
 Each of the tables can be downloaded as a compressed `tsv.xz` file or as prepared partitions.

-## Receiving tables from prepared partitions
+## Obtaining Tables from Prepared Partitions
-**Dowload and import hits:**
+**Download and import hits:**
 ```bash
 curl -O https://clickhouse-datasets.s3.yandex.net/hits/partitions/hits_v1.tar
 tar xvf hits_v1.tar -C /var/lib/clickhouse # path to ClickHouse data directory